 Put It All Together

 I arrived and the priests put me to work immediately.
 They especially wanted to tap into my IT skills.
-They wanted to expand their high school’s Computer classes, needed a new web site, and wanted a computer network installed at the orphanage to facilitate administrative wok.
-They also threw me to help with teaching in the high school.
-I quickly learned that while the Almighty gave my mother and my sister gifts of being teachers, He definitely withheld from me.
-Whatever my higher and better use was going to be, teaching was not part of it!
+They wanted to expand their high school’s computer classes, needed a new web site, and wanted a computer network installed at the orphanage to facilitate administrative wok.
+They also used me as a teacher in the high school.
+I quickly learned that while the Almighty gave my mother and my sister gifts of being teachers, He definitely withheld them from me and any higher and better use of me lie elsewhere.

-Power outages were a daily occurrence in Jamaica.
-But we lived within sight of a wind farm.
-At the time it was the only wind farm in the Caribbean.
-I could not understand why we lost power repeatedly despite proximity to a significant power source.
+Power outages were a daily occurrence in Jamaica, which puzzled me given our proximity to what was then the Caribbean's only wind farm.
 I began asking around and quickly discovered the problem was a unique blend of technical, economic, political, and regulatory challenges.
 In short it was incredibly complex.
 But I began to think that this was the exactly the type of challenge I wanted to address with my time and talents: helping to solve problems directly impacting the daily lives of people in developing countries.
 I also quickly realized that doing so would require advanced learning of subjects in which I had zero experience.